Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/01_Architecture.md

 performance that one would expect from their specifications.
 This is important enough that we have a separate session about that in this course.

-An **object based file system** similar to the Allas service of CSC that some of the Finnish users may be familiar with is also being worked on.
+There is also a 30 PB **object based file system** similar to the Allas service of CSC that some of the Finnish users may be familiar with is also being worked on.
 At the moment the interface to that system is still rather primitive.